We are here to be the largest generator of businesses in Australia

 The idea for Upcover was brought into the program by Skye, who had been yearning to modernise the insurance sector but was looking for the right co-founder to build out the idea and product.

 Since securing investment from Antler in August, Upcover has continued to build significant interest from global and local investors, insurance providers and platforms that service the gig economy ecosystem.
-The team has also engaged in hundreds of hours in customer conversations for it beta segment - delivery and rideshare.
+The team has also engaged in hundreds of hours of customer conversations for its beta segment - delivery and rideshare.

 "Supporting mental wellbeing in the flow of work"

 Mental Health in the workplace is at crisis levels with more than 20% of employees facing mental struggles, yet the engagement rate of Employee Assistance Programs stagnates below 5%.
 Hollis.io is defining a new category to solve this problem and has the vision to become the coaching and counselling platform of choice, helping professionals everywhere think, feel and perform better.

 Co-founder and CEO Nate Kraizelburd, an expert in behavioural research and product, came into the Antler program with a problem of his own to solve.
 Together with COO Guillaume Ang, a serial entrepreneur and expert in scaling on-demand workforces for P2P marketplaces, and CTO Alexander Markov, who has spent the last 13 years as a security engineer for Atlassian, they launched Hollis and since securing funding from Antler have achieved phenomenal traction.

 Along with developing its superhuman support platform (currently in Slack) in keeping with the needs of our early customer base, Hollis has begun operationalising a small expert network of behavioural coaches and psychologists.
 And so far, for its early users, Hollis has significantly lowered barriers to accessing the right support at the right time.